Cusdis/blog/content/blog/announcing-cusdis-pro.md

 After redesigning the project and integrating a payment channel, I launched a $5/month paid plan.
 The free version has some limitations, such as

-  - allowing only one site to be created
+  - Allowing only 1 site to be created
-  - approving up to 100 comments per month (which should be sufficient for small blogs)
+  - Approving up to 100 comments per month (which should be sufficient for small blogs)
   - 10 Quick Approve actions per month (which is convenient for approving comments on a mobile phone without logging in).

 However, for $5 per month, these limitations are removed.